edhaddad/BMCROG/README.md

 # BMCROG
 Replication files for the paper: "Carbon Taxation and Tourism in Transition: A General Equilibrium Analysis of Sectoral and Regional Inequality in Croatia"
 These files allow to replicate all the simulations in the paper using the source-code version of GEMPACK.
-Fiorst, you need to implement the .TAB file to create the model's .EXE file.
+First, you need to implement the .TAB file to create the model's .EXE file.

 Description:
 1. BMCROG.tab - TABLO file containing the complete speficiation of the CGE model